erjank/teaching/conduct/README.md

 behaviour in our community, regardless of intent.
 Prohibited harassing behaviour includes but is not limited to:

-\begin{gitemize}

-\item
-  written or verbal comments which have the effect of excluding people on the basis of membership of a specific group listed above;
+*   written or verbal comments which have the effect of excluding people on the basis of membership of a specific group listed above;

-\item
-  causing someone to fear for their safety, such as through stalking, following, or intimidation;
+*   causing someone to fear for their safety, such as through stalking, following, or intimidation;

-\item
-  the display of sexual or violent images;
+*   the display of sexual or violent images;

-\item
-  unwelcome sexual attention;
+*   unwelcome sexual attention;

-\item
-  nonconsensual or unwelcome physical contact;
+*   nonconsensual or unwelcome physical contact;

-\item
-  sustained disruption of talks, events or communications;
+*   sustained disruption of talks, events or communications;

-\item
-  incitement to violence, suicide, or self-harm;
+*   incitement to violence, suicide, or self-harm;

-\item
-  continuing to initiate interaction (including photography or recording) with someone after being asked to stop; and
+*   continuing to initiate interaction (including photography or recording) with someone after being asked to stop; and

-\item
-  publication of private communication without consent.
+*   publication of private communication without consent.

-\end{gitemize}

 Behaviour not explicitly mentioned above may still constitute harassment.
 The list above should not be taken as exhaustive but